rrodrifo/digital-garden-jekyll-template/_notes/Paul Gilroy.md

 → Black Politics and Modernity

-Este tópico do livro trata das nuances sobre a possibilidade do nacionalismo tomar forma de resistência negra.
+Este tópico do livro trata das nuances sobre a possibilidade do nacionalismo servir como fonte e forma de resistência negra.

 > “The recent history of blacks, as people in but not necessarily of the modem, western world, a history which involves processes of political organisation that are explicitly transnational and international in nature, demands that this question is considered very carefully.” (p.
 29)